Undergraduate courses search

 Study international relations and politics and you'll learn how to address some of the most pressing challenges of our time.
 How can world leaders unite to combat climate change?
 Can we truly reach world peace?
 Will we ever achieve gender justice?
 You will explore these questions and many more topics in this exciting and flexible degree course.

-In this richly diverse interdisciplinary degree, you'll study the momentous questions in philosophy, religion, and ethics that matter most to you.
-From the value of religious faith and practices to the ethics of climate change or euthanasia, you'll develop a sophisticated understanding of the history of ideas and learn to develop and defend your own critical perspectives within the context of global events.
+In this diverse interdisciplinary degree, you'll study momentous questions, from the value of religious faith, spirituality and wellbeing to the ethics of climate change or euthanasia.
+You'll develop a sophisticated understanding of the history of ideas and develop your own critical perspectives.

 Gain the skills, knowledge and qualification to enter planning and related professions with our four-year integrated masters degree.

 Gain a deep understanding of the relationship between language, literature and culture and how they impact society in Europe and beyond.
-You will explore poetry, prose, theatre and film in English and other languages as you apply practical skills in your study of modern foreign languages.
+You will explore rhetoric, poetry, prose, theatre and film in English and other languages as you apply practical skills in your study of modern foreign languages.

 Combining human geography with planning, this course allows you to tackle issues of environmental and social justice within the context of urban development.